gurdulu/virga/README.rst

 Definitions
 ===========

-The **definitions** describe the way we want to obtain information about a specific resource type
+The **definitions** describe the way we want to obtain information about a specific resource type.

+Each YAML file in the definitions directory is read and assembled into the collective **definitions**.

 .. code-block::yaml